vitaliiklim/komirkaApp/frontend/README.md

 The UI now includes a light/dark mode switch in the navigation bar.
 The preference is saved in `localStorage` and applied on future visits.

+## Share Access
+To generate a temporary code for a booking, visit `/share/{bookingId}` from the dashboard.

 ## Building for Production
 ```bash
 npm run build